Dr Gee Tawfik

 Sandra has two children, Shelly and Trent and shares her home with Omi and Mini the poodle mix dogs.
 Sandra's hobbies including cooking, baking (which we love!), reading and tennis.

-Bron joined the Trafalgar Vet team in early 2011 and is currently studying certificate IV in Veterinary Nursing through Box Hill TAFE.
+Bron joined the Trafalgar Vet team in early 2011 and has completed her Certificate IV in Veterinary Nursing through Box Hill TAFE.
 She enjoys learning every aspect of her nursing role and takes pride in finding homes for our adoption kittens.
 Bron didn't grow up on a farm but is keen to learn more about caring for large animals and is also intrigued by the variety of different wildlife and cases seen throughout a days work at the centre.
 Bron is excited to develop her career as a vet nurse through our veterinary centre and to further her studies to nurture her interest in the veterinary industry to become a valued member of the work team.

 Lee commenced working at the clinic in 2005, initially as a night clinic nurse.
 Lee very soon learnt the ropes and became one of our regular ongoing nurses.